johnsonjh/dps8m-proxy/README.md

-The **`proxy`** (or **`dps8m-proxy`**) program acts as a multi-user *terminal server* and proxy, accepting incoming **SSH** connections on the front-end and relaying (*or proxying*) these connections to one or more **TELNET** connections on the back-end.
+The **`proxy`** (or **`dps8m-proxy`**) program acts as a multi-user *terminal server* and proxy, accepting incoming **SSH** connections on the front-end (*listeners*) and proxying these connections to one or more **TELNET** connections on the back-end (*targets*).

-Although this project was originally developed to meet the needs of the **BAN.AI Public Access Multics** system and the [DPS8M Simulator](https://dps8m.gitlab.io) projects, it may be useful to anyone who wants to provide SSH access to legacy systems.
+This project was originally developed to meet the needs of the **BAN.AI Public Access Multics** system and the
+[DPS8M Simulator](https://dps8m.gitlab.io) project, but may be useful to anyone who wants to needs to offer SSH access to legacy systems.

 ## Features